seanmorris/php-wasm-site/pages/getting-started/home.md

 If you'd like to spin up a webserver right in your browser, see [PHP-CGI In Service Workers](/getting-started/cgi-service-worker.html).

-If you'd like to serve websites from Node, see [PHP-CGI In NodeJs](/getting-started/cgi-in-nodeJs.html).
+If you'd like to serve websites with Node.js [PHP-CGI In NodeJs](/getting-started/cgi-in-nodeJs.html).

 ## Demo